Oak Point University

-Oak Point University, formerly Resurrection University is a private university in Chicago, Illinois.
-It was founded on February 17, 1914, and has two colleges, a College of Nursing and a College of Health Sciences, and offers undergraduate and graduate/professional programs in the health sciences with a significant focus on nursing.
+Oak Point University, formerly Resurrection University, was a private university in Chicago, Illinois.
+It was founded on February 17, 1914, and had two colleges, a college of nursing and a college of health sciences, and offered undergraduate and graduate/professional programs in the health sciences with a significant focus on nursing.
 The university has over 5,600 university alumni.
-There are two campus locations, one in Wicker Park and one in Oak Brook.
+There were two campus locations, one in Wicker Park and one in Oak Brook.
+The university closed at the end of the spring 2024 semester on April 19, 2024.

+The university experienced a dramatic decline in enrollment since the pandemic.
+In fall 2022, it had 429 students, down from 860 in fall 2019, according to federal data.

 History

-1914: Oak Point University, originally named West Suburban Hospital School for Nurses was founded with the West Suburban Hospital that began serving the Oak Park community on February 11, 1914.
+In 1914, Oak Point University, originally named West Suburban Hospital School for Nurses was founded with the West Suburban Hospital that began serving the Oak Park community on February 11, 1914.
 The school officially began on February 17, offering a diploma program.

-1925: A new building was completed for the school on the 7th floor of the medical center, providing students with classrooms, laboratories, dormitories, swimming pool, and a ballroom.
+In 1925, a new building was completed for the school on the 7th floor of the medical center, providing students with classrooms, laboratories, dormitories, swimming pool, and a ballroom.